-Thomas Lynch is the author of five collections of poems and three books of essays.
-A book of stories, Apparition & Late Fictions, published in 2010 to critical acclaim, is now available paperback and can be purchased in bookstores and online.
+Thomas Lynch is the author of five collections of poems and four books of essays.
+A book of stories, Apparition & Late Fictions, published in 2010 to critical acclaim, is now available in paperback and can be purchased in bookstores and online.

 A "Classic Contemporary" edition of Skating with Heather Grace, his first book of poems, has just be reissued by Carnegie-Mellon University Press.
-Paraclete Press has just published The Sin Eater: A Breviary -- a collection of his sin-eater poems accompanied by black and white photographs by Michael Lynch and cover art by Sean Lynch.
+In 2011, Paraclete Press published The Sin Eater: A Breviary -- a collection of his sin-eater poems accompanied by black and white photographs by Michael Lynch and cover art by Sean Lynch.
+Salmon Press, The Cliffs of Moher, Co.
+Clare, Ireland published an Irish edition in 2012.
+The Good Funeral - Death, Grief & The Community of Care, co-authored with theologian, Dr. Thomas G. Long, was published in September, 2013.

 Thomas Lynch's work has been the subject of two film documentaries.
 PBS Frontline's The Undertaking